Mahaletchumy Arujanan

-Mahaletchumy Arujanan (born 25 May 1969) is an international recognised science communicator of Malaysian Indian origin.
+Mahaletchumy Arujanan (Tamil: மஹாலக்ஷ்மி அர்ஜுநன்; born 25 May 1969) is an international recognised science communicator of Malaysian Indian origin.
 She works as the Global Coordinator of International Service for the Acquisition of Agribiotech Applications (ISAAA) and executive director of Malaysian Biotechnology Information Center (MABIC).

 She is actively involved in science communication since 2003 but became a public figure in 2015 when she was listed as one of the 100 most influential people in the field of biotechnology by the 7th edition of The Scientific American Worldwide View: A Global Biotechnology Perspective Journal.

 She studied in University Putra Malaysia (1989-1993), then in University of Malaya (1993-1997).
 In 1996, she started working In Sandoz Agro, a Swiss agrichemical company while completing her Masters.

 Her journey to become a prominent science communicator is said to be a path of struggle, passion and dedication.
 Between 1996 - 2002, she worked in four different organisations and companies before finding her calling for science communication when she joined the Malaysian Biotechnology Information Centre (MABIC) in Jan 2003 as a project officer.
 Mahaletchumy took over as the executive director in May 2005 where she felt strongly that communicating science to all stakeholders will solve many issues as science is in everything.
 This also expanded her role internationally.

 In 2008, she joined University of Malaya to pursue a PhD in science communication, being the first Malaysian to pursue a PhD in this field.
 As part of her initiative to democratise science and remove the elitism often linked to science, she founded the country's first biotechnology newspaper, The Petri Dish.
 She created many platforms to engage a wide range of stakeholders to raise their understanding of science.
 As the Executive Directors of MABIC, her work aims to create a science literate society; promote STEM education and careers to students; influence science-based policies and regulations; and make science communication a mainstream discipline.
 All her contributions in science communication earned her a number of accolades and also made her a sought after international speaker.
 This includes speaking at the EU Parliament in 2016 on the need for EU to address concerns related to genetically modified crops in a science-based manner.